wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 To investigate further, I decided to decode these payloads using CyberChef.

 ### 2.4 Decoding Base64 in CyberChef
 I leveraged ChatGPT to help me analyse this output, as I am seeing this kind of data for the first time.
 This was a great learning process, and through this tool I was able to pick out several key artifacts.
+Using CyberChef, I decoded some parts of the first object exported, which contained numerous base64 encoded strings.

 ![image](https://github.com/user-attachments/assets/16df75c8-6c6c-4011-8659-0ef5db9d25c7)